Baldwin & Associates: FAQ

 If something happens (natural disaster, fire, etc.) and you can no longer operate in your office, what happens to my investments?

-In the event Baldwin & Associates were to experience a Significant Business Disruption (SBD) such as a flood or a hurricane, we have a Business Continuity Plan (BCP) in place.
-Our BCP also includes detailed actions within a Disaster Recovery Plan (DRP) to ensure we can resume business operations as soon as possible.
-During any disruptions to our business operations, our clients investment portfolio accounts should still be available to them to access as our client accounts are held off-site in electronic format at our servicing broker and custodian, TD Ameritrade Institutional.
-In the event of a SBD, we would first take reasonable measures necessary to safeguard our employees lives and the firm’s property.
-We would then make a financial and operational assessment to determine how and when we could recover and resume operations.
+In the event there is a Significant Business Disruption (SBD) such as a flood or a hurricane, we have a Business Continuity Plan (BCP) in place that includes a Disaster Recovery Plan (DRP).
+We ensure that we will resume business operations as soon as possible and, during any disruptions to our business operations, our clients’ investment portfolio accounts are still available to access in electronic format at TD Ameritrade Institutional.
 Throughout a SBD, we would take every effort possible to protect the firm’s records and files and ensure we could communicate with our clients and our financial custodian, TD Ameritrade Institutional.
-TD Ameritrade has its own BCP in event of a SBD and is committed to maintaining business operations to include processing client orders and transactions, providing access to cash and securities, and providing access to information about balances and transactions in client accounts.
-Our BCP considers two types of SBD’s: internal and external.
-An internal SBD would affect only our firm’s ability to operate and communicate (ex. a fire in our building).
-External SBD’s would cause widespread disruption of operations in the securities industry or our local area and could include a flood or a hurricane evacuation and recovery.
+TD Ameritrade has its own BCP in event of a SBD and is committed to maintaining business operations to include processing client orders and transactions, providing access to cash, securities, balances and transactions in client accounts.
 In the event of a SBD, our goal is to return to essential business operations as soon as practicable and establish operational communications with TD Ameritrade as soon as possible.
-We would ensure we are available to our clients and TD Ameritrade Institutional so we would be able to service our clients during a SBD.
-Our clients should monitor our website which will provide current updates on our operations should a SBD occur.
-In the event our website is inoperable, our clients will have the phone numbers of our firm and personal phone numbers of our firm’s key personnel to maintain contact.